zeno-ml/zenoml.com/docs/quickstart.md

 1. Import zeno with `import zeno from zeno`

-2. Create a Pandas DataFrame and any number of functions with Zeno decorators.
+2. Create a Pandas DataFrame with your metadata.

 3. Run zeno with a dict of options: